sealedhermit/test.github.io/_posts/2020-05-05-greektemples.md

 ![_config.yml]({{ site.baseurl }}/images/agora.jpg)

 This temple is dedicated to Hephaestus and is the only temple that is well preserved and intact.
-This temple is beneath the north side of Acropolis in the ancient Agora which translates to an ancient marketplace.
+It is located beneath the north side of Acropolis in the ancient Agora which translates to an ancient marketplace.

 ## 4. Temple of Olympian Zeus, Athens